kizunanocoin/docs/docs/integration-guides/advanced.md

 	Lets consider the following scenarios where malicious software on the `(HOT)` computer modifies data:

 	* You are creating a send transaction.
-	* Malicious software alters the `balance` field of the head block to be lower than it actually is in an attempt to get you to send too much Nano to the destination address.
+	* Malicious software alters the `balance` field of the head block to be lower than it actually is in an attempt to get you to send too much KIZUNANO COIN to the destination address.
 	* This alters the block's hash, but the malicious software could report the honest headblock's hash.

 	By independently computing the headblock's hash on the `(COLD)` computer, the generated transaction would be rejected by the network since the `previous` field references a non-existent block which is certainly not the headblock of your account.